 A gift in memory of a loved one or friend is a special tribute to those who appreciated the beauty of Long Island.
 Please provide the name of the person being memorialized and indicate the name and address of a family member or friend of the deceased to whom we can send an acknowledgment of your gift.

-Making a gift to the Peconic Land Trust through a bequest in a will and/or a revocable living trust allows the donor to decide how his/her estate will be distributed.
-A charitable donation through a bequest also enables the donor to take advantage of tax-saving opportunities that preserve as much of the estate as possible by lowering estate taxes that must be paid by heirs.
-There are several types of bequests, and donors are urged to discuss their plans with an attorney or financial advisor before any decisions are made.
+Join the Trust's Legacy Circle by making a gift to the Peconic Land Trust through a bequest in a will and/or a revocable living trust.
+This important step allows you to have a long-lasting impact on your community as you decide how your estate will be distributed.
+A charitable donation through a bequest also enables you to take advantage of tax-saving opportunities that preserve as much of your estate as possible by lowering estate taxes that must be paid by your heirs.
+There are several types of bequests, and you are urged to discuss your plans with an attorney or financial advisor before any decisions are made.
 These bequests include:

 - Specific Bequest: This would be a gift of money, stocks or bonds, land, tangible personal property, or any other asset.
 The suggested wording for this type of bequest is: